gphil/gphils_blog/posts/2016-05-26-explaining-the-2017-philadelphia-property-tax-assessment-changes.markdown

 [shifted a substantial amount of value from building values to land values](http://planphilly.com/articles/2016/04/20/2017-property-tax-assessments-shift-more-value-to-land), perhaps accurately reflecting [growing land values](http://planphilly.com/articles/2016/03/04/what-s-driving-philly-s-rising-land-values) in the city.

-More recently, the methodology behind this move has resulted in [some controversy](http://www.newsworks.org/index.php/essay-works/item/93495) with the general consensus being that the new 2017 land values seem to be derived from previous building values rather than the from the fundamental underlying value of the land.
+More recently, the methodology behind this move has resulted in [some controversy](http://www.newsworks.org/index.php/essay-works/item/93495) with the general consensus being that the new 2017 land values seem to be <b class="emphasis">derived from previous building values rather than the from the fundamental underlying value of the land.</b>

 This is a problem for a number of reasons.
-For one, it is an inaccurate approach because the value of what is currently built (or not) on the land has nothing to do with the underlying land value.
-If you are going to value the land based on the building, you might as well just only value the building.
+For one, it is an inaccurate approach because the value of what is currently built (or not) on the land has nothing to do with the underlying land value. <b class="emphasis">If you are going to value the land based on the building, you might as well just only value the building.</b>

 Worse, this approach unfairly targets owners of properties with buildings having 10-year tax abatements, as that exemption pertains only to the building value and not to the land value of the property.
-Furthermore, these properties by have higher building values by definition (the amount of the abatement is proportional to the increased building assessment.)
-In effect, the city is reneging on tax abatements in this scenario.
+Furthermore, these properties by have higher building values by definition (the amount of the abatement is proportional to the increased building assessment.) <b class="emphasis">In effect, the city is partially reneging on tax abatements.</b>

 Because I build real estate analytics products professionally, and because I own tax-abated property in the city of Philadelphia, I couldn't help myself from doing a deeper dive into the data to see what actually transpired.
-It might take a little bit of patience to get through the full analysis that follows, but the short version is that the data in fact shows that, for a subset of properties, the new 2017 land values appear to in fact be derived mainly from 2016 building values.
+It might take a little bit of patience to get through the full analysis that follows, but the short version is that the data shows that, for a subset of properties, the new 2017 land values appear to in fact be derived mainly from 2016 building values.

 (By the way, I love digging into and discussing this kind of thing so I'm happy to answer any questions, offer advice, or just talk shop so please [get in touch!](mailto:gphil@gphil.net))

 OK, here we go with the data stuff: